gabriel88766/NESEmulator/README.md

 - After editing source files, just run `cmake --build build` to rebuild.
 - Not intending to make a release, but would do if anyone want.
 - Currently supporting mapper 0, 1, 2, 3, 4, 185, but surely not all games using these mappers.
 However I'm sure it is supporting over 100 games.
+- To play games: start = return, select = right shift, Z = B, X = A and use DOWN LEFT UP and RIGHT instead of WASD to move.